Ex-Trump aide charged with US tax fraud

 The good news has its limits, however.
 Mr Manafort will be under growing pressure to co-operate with the Mueller investigation.
 If he offers up useful information about his time during the campaign, this could be just the first domino to fall.

-The indictment against the two men looks at their links to pro-Russian politicians in Ukraine between 2006 and 2015.
+The indictment looks at their links to pro-Russian politicians in Ukraine between 2006 and 2015.

-According to the indictment, Mr Manafort and Mr Gates acted as "unregistered agents" of Ukrainian politician Viktor Yanukovych and his party, both in opposition and government.
+It says they acted as "unregistered agents" of Ukrainian politician Viktor Yanukovych and his party, both in opposition and government.

 Mr Yanukovych was deposed as president in 2014 amid mass unrest over his pro-Russian policies.